Client Counseling and Support Services

 - Facilitating discussions with children about the treatment for or loss of a pet

 - Pet Loss Support and Online Resources

 Jennifer is a licensed therapist and has worked with both animals and families in various medical environments for 25 years.
 She has counseled families of dialysis patients and hospice patients, as well as developed support services for veterans, service members, and their families to help with adjustment to civilian life.

 Jennifer is aware of how important the bonds are between pets and their person and how a change in the health of a pet can affect the family.
 She can provide support, counseling and resources to assist in navigating decisions and adjustments for your family.
 These supportive measures can include facilitating parent-child discussions, counseling for clients who are caring for pets with chronic conditions and providing emotional support for those heart wrenching emergent situations.

-The Purdue Veterinary Teaching Hospital guarantees that your medical and personal information is kept confidential, and our veterinary support services also include this promise.
+The Veterinary Hospital guarantees that your medical and personal information is kept confidential, and our veterinary support services also include this promise.

 We acknowledge and respect the uniqueness of every situation and will stand behind you and your pet to help your family through difficult and challenging circumstances.